microsoft/azure-health-data-services-toolkit/.github/ISSUE_TEMPLATE/sample_request.md

 ---
 name: Sample Request
-about: Suggest a sample showing how to use the Azure Health Data Services SDK.
+about: Suggest a sample showing how to use the Azure Health Data Services Toolkit.
 labels: ''
 ---